-To empirically assess this distinction, I use data drawn from Gomes (2021), which provides information on the church affiliation of every elected Evangelical deputy from 1933 to 2018.
+To empirically assess this distinction, I use data drawn from Gomes (2021), which provides information on the church affiliation of every elected evangelical deputy from 1933 to 2018.
 Since this classification is only available for elected candidates, I estimate Equation 2 using municipalities where at least one candidate from each group was elected.
+Following this restriction, the sample includes 91.6% of the municipalities where indigenous languages are spoken.